berayboztepe/Binary_Classification/README.md

 **So, they both are predicted true.**

-# To see the models and images that I've used
+## To see the .h5 models that I've built and images that I've used

 * [Images](img/Used%20Images/dogs%20vs%20cats)
 * [Models](Models/)